 Dry is best: When possible, you should mow when your grass is dry.
 Do this to protect your grass and your mower.
 Cutting wet grass will clog up your mower deck and it can get caked onto your blade as well.
 Wet grass clumps.
 Clumps kill the grass they cover-up.
 In addition, clumps damage your mower.

 Mow in the shade: Mowing when it is sunny and hot will cause the grass to lose more water and recover slower.
 We suggest mowing when it is cooler and your grass has some shade.

 Keep your blade sharp: A sharp blade will do the best job of cutting your grass.
 It will make a nice clean cut instead of tearing the grass which is what happens when you mow with a blade that has gotten dull.
 You should check your blades regularly to make sure they give you the best cut for your grass.

-Make a pattern: Each time you mow, it should be done in a different direction or pattern.
-If you go in the same direction each time, you will risk compacting your soil and making ruts — especially if you mow when it is wet or soft from watering.
+Make a pattern: Each time you mow, do it in a different direction or pattern.
+If you go in the same direction each time, you will risk compacting your soil and making ruts.

 Hitting the slopes: You’ll want to use extra caution when mowing grass on a slope.
-You definitely don’t want to do this when it is wet.
+Stay away from wet slopes.
 If you were to slip and fall while mowing, plenty of bad things could happen — not only to your lawn or lawnmower but to you as well.
 The best way to do this is to go across the slope and not up and down it.